pscally1005/pscally1005.github.io/_posts/recipes/breakfast/2024-09-05-spinach-mushroom.markdown

 - white mushrooms
 - feta cheese
 - crumbled feta
 Description: Did you know that you can meal prep eggs?
 Yup, breakfast meal prep isn't reserved for just overnights oats or yogurt.
-This batch of food makes 4 servings, and is a good source of protein and vegetables in the morning
+This batch of food makes 4 servings, and is a good source of <a href="/misc/protein">protein</a> and vegetables in the morning
 Instructions:
 - Preheat a 12" nonstick pan over medium heat with olive oil